-The Swastika: The Future for a Symbol of Great Good and Ultimate Evil
+The Swastika: A Symbol of Great Good and Ultimate Evil

 It is a symbol of hope.
 It is a symbol of good luck.
 It is a symbol of strength.
 It is a symbol of protection and eternal life.
 It is a symbol of great faith today for at least one billion Buddhists and Hindus across the Eastern world.